RutujaJoshiPortal/BatteryFaultDetectionSimulink/README.md

 - Embedded Coder (for advanced target integration)

 ### Run the Model
-1. Open `BatteryMonitor.slx` in MATLAB Simulink.
+1. Open `BatteryFaaultDetectionSimulink.slx` in MATLAB Simulink.
 2. Set thresholds via `Constant` blocks.
 3. Run simulations using `Signal Builder` or `From Workspace` blocks.
 4. View fault outputs via `Scope` blocks or the model’s `Outports`.